ucscode/EasyAdmin-Ultimate/readme.md

 ## Disclaimer

-Symfony PowerPack is a personal project created by [Uchenna Ajah](http://ucscode.com) and is not affiliated with, endorsed by, or sponsored by the Symfony team.
+EasyAdmin Ultimate is a personal project created by [Uchenna Ajah](http://ucscode.com) and is not affiliated with, endorsed by, or sponsored by the Symfony team.
 Symfony and EasyAdmin are trademarks of their respective owners.
 This project is not an official product or package from the Symfony team and should not be misconstrued as such.

 Please note that while EasyAdmin Ultimate leverages Symfony and EasyAdmin components, it is a standalone project with its own goals and objectives.
 Any opinions expressed within this project are solely those of the project creator and contributors and do not necessarily reflect the views or opinions of the Symfony team or its affiliates.